I have been involved in trading and in investing in stocks for four decades. I enjoy learning and writing about financial topics.

 The most common way to value a stock is a valuation method that you have probably heard financial experts talk about when discussing stock valuations: a stock’s Price-to-Earnings ratio (P/E ratio).
 A stock’s P/E ratio is simply the price a stock trades at currently divided by the amount the company earned over the past year.
 A stock that trades for $30 per share and earned $2.00 per share over the past twelve months has a PE ratio of 15 (30 divided by 2).

-Understanding how different stocks price to earnings ratios compare to each other is useful information, but it is also static information that is backward-looking and doesn’t take into account future earnings growth prospects.
+Understanding how different stocks' price-to-earnings ratios compare to each other is useful information, but it is also static information that is backward-looking and doesn’t take into account future earnings growth prospects.
 Yes, you can look ahead at how future earnings could potentially affect this ratio for particular stocks, but it ultimately does not provide a clear picture regarding a stock’s valuation going forward as far as growth in earnings is concerned.
 This forward-looking earnings comparison is best done using the PEG ratio.

 The PEG Ratio Is a Simple Way Find Undervalued Stocks

-The PEG ratio is an easy to understand stock valuation method that is a powerful tool when looking for undervalued stocks to invest in.
+The PEG ratio is an easy-to-understand stock valuation method that is a powerful tool when looking for undervalued stocks to invest in.
 To determine a stock’s PEG ratio, just divide a stock’s P/E ratio by its predicted earnings growth rate over the upcoming year.
 A stock with a PEG ratio below 1.0 is considered undervalued.
 The lower the number, the more undervalued the stock is.

 Here is an example of how a stock’s PEG ratio is calculated and how you can use it to gauge a stock’s valuation and the likelihood that it will increase in price over time.

 Researching a stock you are interested in buying, you learn that it earned $2.00 per share last year, and stock analysts anticipate that it will earn $3.00 per share over the next year.
 This produces an earnings growth rate (the “G” in the ratio) of 50%.
 If the company’s stock currently sells for $40 per share, it has a current P/E ratio of 20, dividing the $40 share price by the past year’s earnings of $2.00 per share.
 With a P/E ratio of 20, the stock you are interested in appears to be overvalued, based on the historical average P/E ratio of 15 that stocks on average trade at.
-However, when you calculate the forward looking PEG ratio for this same stock by dividing the P/E ratio of 20 by the expected earnings growth rate of 50% (20 divided by 50), you come up with a PEG ratio of just 0.4.
-Since the PEG ratio for this stock is will below 1.0, it indicates the stock is undervalued and has the potential to increase in price over the next year, as explosive earnings growth bolsters its value.
-Stocks with high earnings growth rates and correspondingly low PEG ratios tend to outperform the overall stock market, and can make for good investments, especially if they maintain high earnings growth rates for many years.
+However, when you calculate the forward-looking PEG ratio for this same stock by dividing the P/E ratio of 20 by the expected earnings growth rate of 50% (20 divided by 50), you come up with a PEG ratio of just 0.4.
+Since the PEG ratio for this stock is well below 1.0, it indicates the stock is undervalued and has the potential to increase in price over the next year, as explosive earnings growth bolsters its value.
+Stocks with high earnings growth rates and correspondingly low PEG ratios tend to outperform the overall stock market and can make for good investments, especially if they maintain high earnings growth rates for many years.

-Just keep in mind that in order for the PEG ratio to provide an accurate view of a stock’s valuation, a company must come through with the earnings growth over the coming year and beyond.
+Just keep in mind that in order for the PEG ratio to provide an accurate view of a stock’s valuation, a company must come through with earnings growth over the coming year and beyond.

 The PEG Ratio Helps You Avoid Value Traps When Assessing Seemingly Undervalued Stocks